Teamwork Gems Create Startling Results

 SAPPHIRE.
 Human bonding on diverse and distributed teams.
 The evil of isolation due to distance or differences undermines the full potential of teams.
 Picture world-wide technology rollout teams who have never met, come from different cultures, and rotate team members.
 If no bonding is addressed, the teams will fall short of full success.
 Use video-based virtual meetings to introduce team members.
 Build understanding on topics of personality type, generational differences, cultural norms, learning style, and pet peeves!

 DIAMOND.
 The I’s in Team.
 There are several I’s in teamwork – individual initiative and identity committed to the team.
 Respect and acknowledge individual talents contributed to the whole.
 It inspires greater contributions and willingness to share and teach.
-Some organizations call this the essential piece culture where each person knows how s/he contributes to the whole success.
+Some organizations call this the essential piece culture where everyone knows how they contribute to the whole success.

 I am very excited to hear the I’s in team.
 Many managers and leaders believe giving individual recognition is “anti-team”.
 It isn’t.
 It spurs me on to work harder for the team.